dtcenter/MET/docs/Users_Guide/config_options.rst

 * "NONE" for no matching between forecast and observation objects

-* "MERGE_BOTH" for matching allowing additional merging in both fields.
+* MERGE_BOTH for matching allowing additional merging in both fields.
   If two objects in one field match the same object in the other field, those two objects are merged.

-* "MERGE_FCST" for matching allowing only additional forecast merging
+* MERGE_FCST for matching allowing only additional forecast merging

 * "NO_MERGE" for matching with no additional merging in either field